benzmuircroft/rockswarmCDRT/README.md

 ## TODO:
 - use rollup to convert ts to js in a single file
 - test with old / latest Hyperswarm over 2 devices
-- create two versions (old automerge / new automerge)
+- create two versions (old automerge / new automerge using node-fs instead of Hypercore)

+# Goal: Only use Hyperswarm to share and fs to store the autobase!

 > **Warning**
 > Hypermerge is deprecated.